XpiritBV/vslive-docker-handson/01. Run a docker container on Windows/readme.md

 # Hands-on labs Introduction to Docker

-## Exercise 01: Run a docker container on Windows
+## Exercise 01: Run a Docker container on Windows
 In this exercise you will run a container to inspect the concepts of immutability.
 For that we are going to use Docker.

 - Open a commandline
-- Verify that docker is correctly installed by running `docker version`.
+- Verify that Docker is correctly installed by running `docker version`.
-- Check that the docker **server** OS is Windows
+- Check that the Docker **server** OS is Windows

 ```
 Server: Docker Engine - Community